 It’s hard to believe that after years of blogging and dozens and dozens of Christmas posts, I haven’t yet posted a recipe for Gingerbread Cookies.
 Well, the time has come!
 The gingerbread cookies are here.

-Before we get to that, I want to share how these gingerbread cookies can be a 2-in-1 holiday hack.
 As I mentioned above, this recipe makes super delicious cookies that can also serve as lovely decor if you let them sit out for a couple of days.
 Now you may be wondering…

 If you’ve ever made cut-out sugar cookies, the process for these is similar.
 It’s the molasses and spices in gingerbread cookie dough that make them special.